steveklabnik/blog/posts/2011-07-03-nobody-understands-rest-or-http.md

 Update: Part II of this post is [here](/2011/08/07/some-people-understand-rest-and-http.html).
 Check it out, and there's an announcement at the end!

+Update: Please note that [REST is over.
+Hypermedia API is the new nomenclature.](/posts/2012-02-23-rest-is-over)

 The more that I've learned about web development, the more that I've come to appreciate the thoroughness and thoughtfulness of the authors of the HTTP RFC and Roy Fielding's dissertation.
 It seems like the answers